 She got the hat at the 1969 Iron Bowl, Auburn’s first win over Bama in five years, Bear Bryant’s worst defeat ever.
 It was a crazy game.
 Auburn players were faking punts from their own goal line on a whim.
 Auburn students were running onto the field to kneel and shout “hallelujah” when the fake punts turned into touchdowns.
 People were writing songs.
 Even Shug let his hair down.

-“He was walking down the sideline after the game was over and everybody started yelling ‘throw us your hat, throw us your hat!'” says Moates, an Auburn freshman in 1969 who was at Legion Field that day, sitting with her date above one of the field’s tunnel exits.
-“He just hauled off and threw it and I caught it.”
+“He was walking down the sideline after the game was over and everybody started yelling ‘throw us your hat, throw us your hat!'” says Moates, who was in her freshman year at Auburn in 1969.
+She and her date were at the game, sitting above one of Legion Field’s tunnel exits.
+“He just hauled off and threw it, and I caught it.”

 “I got the hat two years ago in Ireland and it was pretty well battered up,” Shug told sportswriters after the game.
 “I guess I’ll never know what happened to my old hat.”

-For Auburn fans living in today’s Bama Twins world, the photo that soon appeared in newspapers across the country (“It was as viral as viral could go back in ’69”) of legendary Auburn coach Shug Jordan and an Auburn coed posing beside a grinning stuffed tiger wearing a houndstooth hat is worthy of double takes, triple takes, quadruple takes, takes infinity.
-But in 1969, it wasn’t a photo of a houndstooth hat, it was just a photo of a hat, Shug’s hat, and every Christmas card Moates received from an Auburn fan friend that year came with a clipping of it… probably accompanied with a “congrats,” because the caption concluded with “Jordan say she’ll get the hat back after the Houston game.”
+For Auburn fans living in today’s world of Bama Twins and that dude with the giant Bear Bryant back tattoo, the photo that soon appeared in newspapers across the country–“It was as viral as viral could go back in ’69,” Moates says–of legendary Auburn coach Shug Jordan and an Auburn coed posing beside a grinning stuffed tiger wearing a houndstooth hat is worthy of double takes, triple takes, quadruple takes, takes infinity.
+But in 1969, it wasn’t a photo of a houndstooth hat–it was just a photo of a hat, Shug’s hat, and every Christmas card Moates received from an Auburn fan friend that year came with a clipping of it… probably accompanied with a “congrats,” because the caption concluded with “Jordan say she’ll get the hat back after the Houston game.”
 And she did.
 War Eagle.